Friday, December 31, 2021

 Outside, I'm free to wander the lands.
 The weather is lovely and the king has a grand castle.

-Oh great, the first place I find and it's haunted!!
+Oh great, the first place I found and it's haunted!!
 But wait, this ghost needs our help for a quest.

 First impressions?

-Exciting times are afoot and I'm going to enjoy slaying monsters and pillaging their rotting corpses.
-I'm wondering what other monsters and dark secrets are waiting to be discovered?
-Have you played it?
+Yes, folks, exciting times are afoot and I will enjoy slaying monsters and pillaging their rotting corpses.
+I wonder what other monsters and dark secrets are waiting to be discovered?
+I'm sure this will be exciting.
+So, have you played it?
 What did you think?
 I'll be interested to hear your thoughts.
 Watch this space for the second part of this review coming "soon".

 Merry Christmas everyone and all the best for 2022.
 STay Atari.